audstanley/VSCodeLampStackDocker/README.md

 # MySql DESTROY (start your database from scratch)

 Data for my sql is stored in the .mysql-data folder.
 Do not delete this folder or the contents of this folder.
 Also, you might not want to push this folder to github, and that is why there is a .gitignore file.
-You mill want to share the database with team members, so use the Export functionality in PhpMyAdmin to export sql files which represents your entire database.
+You might want to share the database with team members, so use the Export functionality in PhpMyAdmin to export sql files which represents your entire database.